 - A single person or a married individual that is separated - An institutionalized individual (in a nursing facility, receiving community based care, or in hospice for 30 days or more) - A married applicant living with his/her spouse who is not applying and the spouse has no income that is deemable to the applicant.
-(If the only income the non-applicant spouse has is SSI, TANF, Veteran's Administration pensions, General Relief payments, etc. or other needbased income, it cannot be deemed.)
+(If the non-applicant spouse's only income is SSI, TANF, Veteran's Administration pensions, General Relief payments, etc. or other needbased income, it is not deemable to the applicant.)